emilkrebs/EasyMoneySystem/README.md

 ## Features
 - When a player gets killed all his money will be transfered to the killer
 - Everything is saved into .yml files to avoid loosing data on server crashes.
-- Every new player gets 1k
+- Every new player gets a specific amount of money
 - Easy code